Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.66 team ERA that ranks last among all league pitching staffs.
+- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.65).

-- Rockies pitchers combine to allow the second-most home runs in baseball (200 total, 1.5 per game).
+- The Rockies surrender the second-most home runs in baseball (200 total, 1.5 per game).

-- The righty's most recent appearance was on Wednesday against the Atlanta Braves, when he went five innings, surrendering three earned runs while giving up nine hits.
+- The lefty's most recent time out came on Thursday against the Atlanta Braves, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.